Kylealderman21/CovidDataAnalysis/README.md

 In this project, I use Global COVID Data to analyze infection, death and vaccination trends during the height of the pandemic

-I demonstrade a variety of SQL skills including: joins, CTE's, temp tables, aggregate functions, creating views, converting data types, and creating stored procedures
+I demonstrade a variety of SQL skills including: joins, CTE's, temp tables, aggregate functions, creating views, converting data types